youngbryanyu/dotfiles/README.md

 ./setup.sh
 ```
 This will clone the dot files and create symlinks from the home dir to the dot files in the cloned repo dir.

+## Applying changes
+Don't forget to run `source .zshrc` from the repository root after updating the .zshrc to apply the changes.